Bhavik011/URLShortner/README.md

 }

 you will recieve a short url in the response.
+This url has an expiry of 1 minute.

 To open the shorten url just copy and paste the shortened url in any browser.
 It will redirect to the original url link.

+if you send any url which is invalid or any custom url which is already taken or if you try to access a short url which has expired then appropriate errors will come.